mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 The key to running this quest well is **not judging player choices**.
 The DM should:

-✅ Present situations neutrally
+- Present situations neutrally
-✅ Show consequences (not punishments)
+- Show consequences (not punishments)
-✅ Let PCs feel the weight of choices
+- Let PCs feel the weight of choices
-✅ Respect different moral frameworks
+- Respect different moral frameworks
-✅ Track reputation changes for later use
+- Track reputation changes for later use
+:

-❌ Don't moralize at the table
+- Don't moralize at the table
-❌ Don't punish "evil" choices mechanically
+- Don't punish "evil" choices mechanically
-❌ Don't reward "good" choices artificially
+- Don't reward "good" choices artificially
-❌ Don't railroad toward specific outcome
+- Don't railroad toward specific outcome

+**DM Motto:** "I am neither judge nor jury, but a simple storyteller weaving your tale." - Jason "Mixologee" Scheponik

 ### **Pacing Notes**